dimstavkos/Rent-a-House-Web-App/README.md

 # Rent-a-House - A Web Application for Property Rentals
+The project was developed as part of a university course with a focus on applying practical software engineering principles.
 ## Overview

 This project implements a full-stack web application for property rentals, inspired by modern accommodation platforms.
 The system enables users to act as hosts or renters, supporting property management, booking workflows, secure authentication, messaging, and personalized recommendations.